smissingham/missingham.net/content/index.md

   - linux
   - gen-ai
 created: 2024-12-28T11:00
-updated: 2025-03-23T13:36
+updated: 2025-04-05T08:00
 ---
-G'day, welcome to my *[Digital Garden](https://quartz.jzhao.xyz/philosophy)*, where I keep my public notes on thoughts, experiments, and how-to's.
+Hi, welcome to my *[Digital Garden](https://quartz.jzhao.xyz/philosophy)*, where I keep my public notes on thoughts, experiments, and how-to's.

 I'm a software generalist.
 I've been a polyglot programmer & analyst for 10+ years, always somewhere close to the revenue management & logistics industries.